 4. Has the cloud provider earned any compliance certifications?

 Your cloud provider should meet the same compliance regulations as your company.
 You should ask to see audit copies for whatever regulations your company follows, such as Payment Card Industry Data Security Standards (PCI DSS), Sarbanes-Oxley Act (SOX) or any others.
+If you’re using such technology in your business then you may want to make use of a service that takes care of auditing it infrastructures for compliance for you.

 5. How will your data be isolated from any other client’s data?